 We all know the positive connection between active living and brain function.
 We think clearer if we live less sedentary lives.
 The article points to a study that was carried out on two older groups by a Harvard psychologist Ellen Langer in 1979, which showed the more active group improved most in mobility and general health.

-So next time you wonder where you left those slippers, get up and start moving like a fifty year old.
+So next time you wonder where you left those slippers, get up and start moving around like a fifty year old.